Adopted on September 18th, 1986

 1. Meeting Notice: Notice of the time and place of each meeting, shall be sent to each Board Member by the first business day of each month.

 2. Agenda: No matter of substantial public interest shall be decided by the Board at a standing meeting without that matter having been placed on the Agenda.
-When possible, the Agenda shall be sent to each Board Member at least three (3) days prior to the standing meeting.
-The Board shall, distribute the Agenda publicly prior to the meeting.
-The Agenda should include, in no specific order, a call to order, adoption of the agenda, adoption of the minutes of the prior standing meeting, reports, public session, action items, old business, new business, and adjournment.
+The Agenda shall be sent to each Board Member at least three (3) days prior to the standing meeting.
+The Board shall distribute the Agenda publicly prior to the meeting.
+The Agenda shall include, in no specific order, a call to order, adoption of the agenda, adoption of the minutes of the prior standing meeting, reports, public session, action items, old business, new business, and adjournment.

 a.
 Roll Call & Call to Order: Upon a determination that a quorum of the Board is present, roll call will be taken and the Chair will call the meeting to order.

 b.
 Adoption of the Agenda: Any member who wishes to have an item placed on the agenda shall notify the Chair at least seven (7) days prior to a General Board meeting.
 An item may be added to the Agenda during a General Board meeting upon a vote of the majority of Members present.

 c.
 Adoption of the Minutes: Minutes shall be accepted based on a majority vote of the Board.

 i.
 Chair’s Report: Together with other pertinent items, the Chair shall submit to the Board written communications to and from the Borough President’s office and/or other governmental agencies and other elected officials, or any event or other meeting deemed relevant to the work of the Board and orally present a summary of those items.